Mental health

 In this section

-• We all feel worried or anxious sometimes, but an anxiety disorder can cause serious problems.
-Find out where to learn more about anxiety disorders.
+- We all feel worries or anxious sometimes, but an anxiety disorder can occur when these worries start to negatively impact on our day to day lives.
 Read more

-• Obsessive compulsive disorder (OCD) is a mental illness where someone has obsessive thoughts that make them anxious and lead to compulsive behaviour.
+- Obsessive compulsive disorder (OCD) is where someone has obsessive thoughts that make them anxious and lead to compulsive behaviour.
 Find out where to learn more about OCD.
 Read more